Carbon dioxide emissions

 Within the framework of commercial and technical operation, a large-scale fuel efficiency program has been in progress since 2012, and this has resulted in significantly reduced carbon emissions.
 Activities and measures include more frequent and detailed monitoring of vessels’ energy consumption and implementation of advanced systems and routines that bring speed and route optimisation based on weather conditions, demurrage, bunker costs and customer needs.

 Since the project began, fuel efficiency measured as freighted cargo (tonnes) in relation to fuel consumed (tonnes) has increased by 20 percent.
-The reduced bunker consumption in combination with other measures in 2016 resulted in a reduction of over 5,200 tonnes in carbon dioxide emissions and approx. 40 tonnes in sulphur dioxide emissions.
+The reduced bunker consumption resulted in a reduction of over 8,220 tonnes in carbon dioxide emissions and approx. 68 tonnes in sulphur dioxide emissions in 2017.
+Nitrogen oxide emissions were reduced by 234 tonnes and particle emissions by 3.0 tonnes.

 Technical development and maintenance